Freedom Expanded: Book 1––How Upset the Human Race Became

-A 2008 documentary on the destructive effects of all the consumer advertising directed at children features a montage of powerful news clips from American television that provides a graphic snapshot of the symptoms of terminal levels of alienation being reached in society.
-In the first clip the newsreader reported that ‘Forty times as many young people are now being diagnosed with bipolar disorder than 13 years ago.’
+A 2008 documentary on the destructive effects of all the consumer advertising directed at children featured a montage of powerful news clips from American television that provides a graphic snapshot of the symptoms of terminal levels of alienation being reached in society.
+In the first clip the newsreader reported that ‘Forty times as many young people are now being diagnosed with bipolar disorder [the less confronting term now being used for what was once more honesty termed manic depression] than 13 years ago.’
 The second clip reported that ‘Almost 4.5 million children in this country have been diagnosed with ADHD, Attention Deficit Hyperactivity Disorder.’
 The third clip said that ‘Doctors are writing a growing number of prescriptions for anti-depressants for children, as many as eight million a year.’
 The fourth clip reported that ‘One in three children born in the year 2000 will develop diabetes.’
 The fifth clip said that ‘For the first time in decades the rate of hypertension in children is rising [with a medical journal cover in background saying] 2 million + American children may have high blood pressure.’
 The sixth clip reported that ‘This generation of children is the heaviest in American history.
 An estimated 16% of all children and teenagers are overweight—four times as many since the 1960s.
 Life expectancy of children today will be shorter than that of their parents—the first such decline in modern times’ (Consuming Kids: The Commercialization of Childhood, Media Education Foundation).

 I should comment that while technology is helping the alienated human race by giving it a means to further distract itself from its immensely upset condition, it is also rapidly increasing and spreading the level of alienation in society.
 In a 2010 BBC documentary series about the world wide web called Virtual Revolution, in the episode Homo Interneticus, the presenter, Dr Aleks Krotoski, comments that ‘Burners Lee [who invented the web in 1990] built into it what is called hyperlinks, the ability to link from one piece of information to another.
 But the question is whether hyperlink associative thinking is good for us.
 In mirroring the way the brain functions by darting from subject to subject in a click, does this make us lazy and easily distracted?’
 Nick Carr, author of Is Google Making Us Stupid?, is then quoted as stating, ‘I think science shows us that our brain wants to be distracted and what the web does by bombarding us with stimuli and information it really plays to that aspect of our brain, it keeps our brain hopping and jumping and unable to concentrate.’
 Krotoski continues: ‘We used to be trained in the discipline of reading and writing and language.
 Now the generation raised on the web of associative links seem unable to face the rigours of such lineal thinking—even it seems at our top universities.’
 David Runciman, a Political Scientist at Cambridge University, then says, ‘What I notice about students from the first day I see them when they arrive at university is that they ask nervously “What do we have to read?”
 And when they are told the first thing they have to read is a book they all now groan, which they didn’t use to do five or ten years ago, and you say, “Why are you groaning?”, and they say “It’s a book, how long is it?”’
 The great attraction of the web and its offshoots, like Facebook and Twitter, is of course not that ‘it makes us easily distracted’ but that it allows us to be ‘easily distracted’; that, as Nick Carr who, as the program said, wrote the book with the title that appropriately asks Is Google Making Us Stupid?, said, ‘our brain wants to be distracted’.
 In the case of Facebook, it allows people to be preoccupied/distracted (from the human condition) all day long with inane, frivolous, narcissistic, superficial gossip.
 As Krotoski said herself, ‘In my life it is increasingly rare that I have time on my own, time to think.
 I have a Twitter account and several blogs to maintain, plus my Facebook status updates, my photo diary, my video blogs and my podcasts that I have to record.
 And that’s the content that I create, there is also the content that I consume.
 Not least of which is the emails that are in my inbox and all the messages on my answering machine.
 I was away for a week and I had 283 emails that I had to go through.’